+Medical therapy management can be challenging in older HF patients (18).
 Diuretics treats volume overload.
 Loop diuretics such as furosemide are the main diuretic used in elderly.
 Thiazide diuretics such as hydrochlorothiazide may be used alone or in association with furosemide to treat volume overload.
-However, a thiazide diuretic is ineffective if the glomerular filtration rate is less than 30 mL/min.
-In case of severe volume overload, patients should be treated in hospitalization with intravenous diuretics.
-HF patients treated with diuretics need close monitoring of their serum electrolytes and screening for hypokalemia and hyponatremia.
-Diuretics should be used at the minimum effective dose and should be gradually reduced and stopped if possible when fluid retention is no longer present (19),(9).
-In our results 46.6% of elderly patients received Diuretics versus 43.6% of younger patients, this may be related to the worse HF clinical status in elderly as they were more symptomatic.
+In case of severe HF symptoms, HF should be managed in hospitalization with intravenous diuretics.
+HF patients treated with diuretics need close monitoring of hypokalemia and hyponatremia.
+Diuretics must be prescribed at the minimum effective dose, then diuretic doses must be gradually decreased and stopped if possible when no longer needed to control fluid retention (19),(4).
+In our results 46.6% of elderly patients received Diuretics versus 43.6% of younger patients, this may be related to the worse HF clinical status in elderly as they were more symptomatic and had more fluid overload.

-ACE inhibitors reduce systemic vascular resistance, arterial pressure, LV and right ventricular enddiastolic pressures, cardiac work, and myocardial oxygen consumption and increase cardiac output.
+ACE inhibitors have many benefices as a HF treatment in HFrEF patients, the help decrease blood pressure, LV and RV filling pressures, systemic vascular resistance, and therefore decrease the myocardial oxygen consumption and improve cardiac output.
 They should be initiated in elderly patients with HF in low doses and gradually increased to the maximum tolerated dose.
-Renal function and blood pressure should be monitored closely, as increase in the serum creatinine level and hypotension are side effects of ACE inhibitors, that should not necessarily cause discontinuation of this drug, but should cause the physician to consider reducing the dose of diuretics the dose of ACE inhibitor.
-In our study 83.2% of group 1 patients received an ACE inhibitor versus 76.9% (P < 0.001), the higher use of ACE inhibitors in elderly patients can be explained by the higher incidence of hypertension in this age group of patients.
-Angiotensin II receptor blockers (ARB) must be considered in patients with HF who cannot be treated with an ACE inhibitor because of cough or angioneurotic edema(19).
-In our finding 16.7% of elderly patients received ARB versus 19.4% (P < 0.001).
-In the PARADIGM-HF trial, the use of an angiotensin receptor-neprilysin inhibitor (ARNI), the sacubitril/valsartan, was shown to be superior to enalapril in reducing hospitalizations for worsening HF, CV mortality, and all-cause mortality in patients with ambulatory HFrEF with LVEF < 40% (changed to < 35% during the study) as well as improving symptoms, thus 2021 ESC guidelines of management of HF recommend using an ARNI straight away for the inhibition of reninangiotensin system or as a replacement of ACE inhibitors (19).
+During titration, patients must be monitored closely in order to detect possible side effects including renal function impairment and hypotension, those should not cause automatic ACE-I discontinuation, but must lead the physician to recheck the doses of diuretics or ACE-I for eventual reduction of doses.
+In our study 83.2% of group 1 patients received an ACE inhibitor versus 76.9% (P <0.001), the higher use of ACE inhibitors in elderly patients can be explained by the higher incidence of hypertension in this age group of patients.
+16.7% of our elderly patients received ARB because of secondary effects of ACE inhibitors versus 19.4% (P<0.001).
+Angiotensin II receptor blockers (ARB) should be considered in HFrEF patients who didn't tolerate or presented side effects of ACE inhibitors such as cough or angioneurotic edema (19).
+In the PARADIGM-HF trial, the use of Sacubitril/valsartan, an angiotensin receptor-neprilysin inhibitor (ARNI), was shown to be superior to enalapril in reducing HF hospitalizations, mortality and improve symptoms in patients with HFrEF with LVEF <35%., thus 2021 ESC guidelines of management of HF recommend using an ARNI straight away for the inhibition of renin-angiotensin system or as a replacement of ACE inhibitors (19).

-Beta-blockers have been shown to reduce mortality and morbidity in patients with HFrEF in general and elederly patients in specifically(20), in addition to treatment with an ACE-I and diuretic.(20) They also improve symptom.
-Blockers should be initiated in a low dose and should be doubled at 2-week or 3-week intervals.
-During titration, the patient should be monitored for HF symptoms, fluid retention, hypotension, and bradycardia(19).
+Beta-blockers have been shown to improve symptom and reduce mortality and morbidity in patients with HFrEF in general and elederly patients in specifically (20).
+Initiation of Blockers should be made with low dose and gradually increased each two to three weeks intervals.
+Monitoring of patients is important during the process of titration, in order to detect possible secondary effects of Blockers (HF symptoms, fluid retention, hypotension, and bradycardia) (19).
 Ivabradine can be used in HFrEF<35% patients in sinus rhythm when the heart rate is still >70 pbm despite the use of maximal tolerated dose of beta-blockers or in case of contraindication of beta-blockers(19).
-Calcium channel blockers such as nifedipine, diltiazem, and verapamil exacerbate HF in patients with HFrEF (19).
-In our finding 58.9% of elderly patients received a Beta-bocker vs 88% (P <0.001) and 3.8% received Ivabradine versus 7 % (P <0.001), this result can be explained by the importance of HF signs and the frequent elevation of LV filling pressure in the elderly, which makes it difficult to introduce beta-blockers in these patients.
+In our finding only 58.9% of elderly patients received a Beta-bocker vs 88% (P<0.001) and 3.8% received Ivabradine versus 7 % (P<0.001), this result can be explained by the importance of HF signs and the frequent elevation of LV filling pressure in the elderly, which makes it difficult to introduce beta-blockers in these patients.